Securing Consensus from Long-Range Attacks through Collaboration: Power-of-Collaboration

-To maintain block ordering by $\Service$, \PoC{} requires miners to only aggregate $\Bsize$ contiguous $\Service$-blocks.
+To reduce this gap between total blocks received and blocks mined, \PoC{} allows miners to batch a set of committed $\Service$-blocks, thereby, each {\em mined block} includes $\Bsize > 0$ committed $\Service$-blocks.\footnote{For disambiguation, we use $\Service$-blocks to denote the blocks produced by replicas of $\Service$ and mined block to denote the block produced by miners.} The value of $\Bsize{}$ is a system parameter. \PoC{} requires miners to only aggregate $\Bsize$ consecutive $\Service$-blocks from the pending list, which is essential for maintaining the block ordering by $\Service$.
 For the sake of discussion, let us assume that each $\Service$-block is assigned a monotonically increasing sequence number $\Sequence$ and each mined block is assigned a sequence number $\BlockHeight$.
-If the last block mined by \PoC{} miners had sequence number $\BlockHeight - 1$ and the sequence number of last $\Service$-block added to the $b$-th block is $\Sequence-1$, then in the $\BlockHeight$-th block, each miner will aggregate the following blocks: $\Sequence, \Sequence+1,..., \Sequence+\Bsize$ (Figure~\ref{alg:miners}, Line~\ref{alg:blocking}).
-Notice that aggregating $\Service$-blocks in this way is safe as (1) these blocks are already committed by replicas of $\Service$, and (2) miners only aggregate consecutive blocks.
+If the last block mined by miners had sequence number $\BlockHeight - 1$ and the sequence number of last $\Service$-block added to the $(\BlockHeight-1)$-th block is $\Sequence-1$, then in the $\BlockHeight$-th block, each miner will aggregate the following blocks: $\Sequence, \Sequence+1,..., \Sequence+\Bsize$.
+Aggregating $\Service$-blocks in this way is safe as these blocks are already committed by replicas of $\Service$.
+We illustrate this next.